The LOASA project in brief

 - National governments aims to provide additional challenges to excelling students.
 VET institutions are currently not contributing enough to foster excellence.

 - Education and business don’t seem to speak the same language.
 Education institutions are insufficiently providing students with the skills the economy needs, and employers ask for more transparency of skills.

 What we're aiming for

-The aim of this project is to reduce the skills gap in the labour market and increase the employability of workers by contributing to the three main topics of the Skills Agenda and further develop this European agenda.
+The aim of this project is to contribute to reducing the skills gap in the labour market and help increasing the employability of workers by contributing to the three main topics of the EU Skills Agenda.

 To make this happen, five education institutions from four different EU countries have teamed up with five partners representing the industry (companies, branch organization, cooperative, etc) to co-develop a framework for units of learning outcomes that are based on ECVET principles and align with the Skills Agenda by embedding generic skills, professional skills and social-emotional skills.

 - Students with skills on lower and middle levels (roughly EQF levels 2, 3, and 4);

 - Excelling students who seek additional challenge (in the context of fostering excellence on all EQF levels);

 - Employers who need transparency of skills.